 Flexibility has to be the priority for any organization right now.
 The gig economy isn’t just for delivering people and food anymore.
 An exponential growth in temporary contracts means people will work together for as long as it works.
 Without the need or even desire to be co-located or within a traditional corporate structure.
 We are able to engage with the best people for the job, wherever they are, and under a variety of contract models.

-Services outsourcing continues to stand out as a fast, low-risk, high-growth strategy to take during periods of uncertainty.
+Services outsourcing, like sales outsourcing, continues to stand out as a fast, low-risk, high-growth strategy to take during periods of uncertainty.
 It can take months to hire internal sales representatives and then you’re adding risk and new financial commitments with full-time contracts.
 Sales outsourcing, business development and marketing teams that are already active in your local targets, allow you to launch those same services in just a matter of days.

 More than ever, community is key to unlocking new markets.